sarahvanhala/nomscheck/README.md

 - der_age_55_p_only: Client is 55+ years old
 - der_violence_trauma_only: Client has experienced violence

-You can save the results of `read_noms_data` using the follwing code:
+You can save the results of `read_noms_data` using the following code:

 ```
 library(readr)